greglook/merkle-db/DESIGN.md

 metadata on the table.
 For example, this could be used to add a `:data/description` value to the database.

-### Table Root Node
+### Table Roots

-A table root is a node which contains table-specific information and links to the tree of record data.
-The records in a table are grouped into _partitions_, which contain a contiguous range of record primary keys.
+A table root is a node which contains table-wide settings and links to the tree of record data.
+The records in a table are grouped into _partitions_, which each contain the data for a contiguous, non-overlapping range of record primary keys.

-Partitions are the leaves of a tree of index nodes, sorted by record primary keys.
-The data fields for each record are stored in _tablets_, which are linked to from each partition.

-In addition to the partitions, tables contain a _patch tablet_ linked directly from the root node.
-This tablet holds complete records (and tombstones) sorted by pk which should be preferred to any found in the main table body.
-This is similar to Clojure's `PersistentVector` 'tails' and allow for amortizing table updates across multiple operations.

-To perform a read from the tree, first the patch tablet is consulted, then the tablets from each partition corresponding to the requested fields are used to look up record data.
-The results are merged into a single sequence of records to return to the client.

 ```clojure
 {:data/type :merkle-db/table-root